cmpadden/dagster-kafka-demo/README.md

 - Once the runs are in the run queue, Dagster launches and tracks the micro-batch runs.
 The number of concurrent runs can be managed by the Dagster queue, see `dagster.yaml`.

 - For each run, the batch of messages is passed to the Dagster asset through configuration and then processed.
-In this example, the `MyAssetConfig.kafka_msg_batch` accepts a list of decoded `message.values`.
+In this example, the `KafkaConsumerConfig.kafka_msg_batch` accepts a list of decoded `message.values`.
 You could do any number of interesting things in this processing step, such as bulk uploading to a warehouse or using Dagster's dynamic orchestration to parallel process inputs.

 - The Kafka connection details are stored in a Dagster class, `KafkaResource`.
 I've found that in practice, tuning `fetch_min_bytes` is important.